AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Maximum Likelihood.md

 of the covariance matrix that its positive definite! ^A1j0gEB8

-A square matrix is positive definite if pre-multiplying and post-multiplying it by the same vector always gives a positive number as a result, independently of how we choose the vector and vice versa ^SOtN8YUh
+A square matrix is positive definite if multiplying it with any vector from both sides always gives a positive number as a result, independently of how we choose the vector and vice versa ^SOtN8YUh